• HometownDauphin, MB

 Story

-The Dauphin Redbirds of 1958-1963 had a core of great players who all figured into the teams success.
-They had solid pitching and solid fielding, and good and solid hitting.
+The Dauphin Redbirds of 1958-1963 had a core of great players who all figured into the team’s success.
+They had solid pitching, fielding, and hitting.

 In 1959 the Redbirds were strong again in Tournament play, winning in Dauphin and Bowsman and losing in the final at Grandview.
-In the Provincials they lost to Brandon Again 6-2 and 6-5 in 10 innings.
+In the Provincials they lost to Brandon 6-2 in the first game.
+The second game was a nail-biter, but in the end the Redbirds lost 6-5 in the 10th inning.